 The criminal justice system is heavily weighted in favor of the prosecution.
-A seasoned Hartford criminal defense lawyer can help to level the playing field, working hard to ensure that you get due process and a fair trial.
+A seasoned Hartford criminal defense lawyer or Hartford DUI Lawyer can help to level the playing field, working hard to ensure that you get due process and a fair trial.

 The Sills Law Firm represents clients throughout the state of Connecticut, from New Haven to Middletown to Farmington to East Hartford.
 We use our experience and knowledge of the law to defend our clients against criminal charges.
 To learn more or to schedule a free consultation with a Connecticut criminal defense lawyer, call us today at 866-971-2913 or email us at any time.